erisonsuzuki/financial_agent_system/docs/prd-core.md

 * **Database:** PostgreSQL (latest stable release, e.g., 15+)
 * **Containerization:** Docker and Docker Compose
 * **AI Libraries:** LangChain and LangGraph
-* **Code Principles:** All development must follow industry best practices, including SOLID principles, Clean Code, and the creation of comprehensive unit tests to ensure code quality and robustness.
+* **Code Principles:** All development must follow industry best practices, including SOLID principles and Clean Code.
+* **Comprehensive Testing:** All business logic (e.g., CRUD functions) and API endpoints must be accompanied by corresponding unit and integration tests.
+We will use the `pytest` framework for implementation.
+Tests will be isolated and run against a separate, in-memory test database to ensure they are fast and do not depend on external services.
+A `make test` command will be available to run the entire test suite.

 ### 1.3.
 Principle of Conciseness:
     - My objective is to be efficient.
 I must always prioritize clarity and simplicity.